IN THIS GUIDE

 After a while, the plant will begin to take root.
 Timings are covered in the next section.

-This will depend on the type of plant.
+This will depend on the type of plant and rooting method used.

 Some begin to root within a week of being cut from the mother plant, while others – succulents, for example – can take much longer.